-As opposed to the absorption process discussed earlier, the initial photon does not have to match an energy level to be absorbed, at least for a very short time, limited by the uncertainty principle ( $\Delta E \Delta t < \hbar$ )
+As opposed to the absorption process discussed earlier, the initial photon does not have to match an energy level to be absorbed, at least for a very short time, limited by the uncertainty principle ( $\Delta E \Delta t < \hbar$ ).
+But the probablility of this happening is greatly enhanced if there is a nearby transistion (but if too close can cause issues of confusion with fluorescence).

-Figures from Becucci et al., Laser Physics, 9, 422-425, 1999 Two main peaks, around 3200 cm-1 and 3400 cm-1, ratio depends on temp and salinity.
+Figures from Becucci et al., Laser Physics, 9, 422-425, 1999 For water two main peaks, around 3200 cm-1 and 3400 cm-1 (O-H stretch in water), ratio depends on temp and salinity.
 Proposed as early as the 70's to be used with lasers to remotely sense water temperature.
 (Leonard, Caputo and Hoge) Also used to calibrate a lidar return.
-Note how to use this shift: 1/Final Lambda= 1/wavelength - shift
+Note how to use this shift: 1/Final Lambda= 1/wavelength - shift UNIVERSITY OF MIAMI